Agrofuel production is one of the main drivers of the global rush for land, shows a new study by the GIGA.

 © Reuters/Peter Jones

 Agrofuel production is playing a key role in the purchasing and leasing of large agricultural areas in developing and emerging countries.
 Approximately 23 per cent of all known land acquisitions in which international investors have holdings are geared towards the cultivation of plants used for the production of agrofuels.
-This, according to an investigation conducted by researchers at the GIGA German Institute of Global and Area Studies.
+This, according to an investigation conducted by researchers at the German Institute for Global and Area Studies (GIGA).
 The study’s results are based on data from the "Land Matrix" online platform, which also shows there has been a particular hype recently about the oilseed-bearing plant jatropha.

 The Land Matrix is an independent initiative that observes, and continuously collects and assesses data on, large-scale land acquisitions.
 The information gained is linked to and published on the open data platform at www.landmatrix.org.
 The platform contributes to increasing the transparency and accountability of land acquisitions.
 The initiative is coordinated by several international research institutes and organisations, among them the GIGA.